robinrowe/mcare/docs/mcare-packets.md

 ## Packet Types

-* ANSW: Answer
 * AUDI: Audio
+* AVAT: Avatar
 * CHAT: Chat message
 * DEAD: Dead patient, has died
+* DRUG: Query, add or remove a drug from inventory
 * ENDG: End Game
-* GAME: Game a player may join
+* GAME: Game info, what a player may join
 * HOSP: Hospital to load
 * ITEM: Furniture or medical equipment
-* JOIN: Join game
+* JOIN: Join game or team
-* LEAV: Leave game
+* LEAV: Leave game or team
 * LOAD: Game list, per Country #, or zero to get list of closest games
 * LOCA: Location
 * LOGI: Login